johnpeart/johnpeart.github.io/src/blogpost/2025-01-01-setting-goals-for-2025.md

 I already have a sense that 2025 is going to be the most demanding year yet, between work and an ongoing, all-consuming dispute with our freeholder and management company that is probably going to end up in court.
 I also have an idea for an enormous project that I want to be the main focus of my spare time already; and that project doesn't lend itself to this kind of goal tracking.

-Accordingly, I am dialling back my ambitions a little bit and set myself some goals that I'm confident I can manage on top of what will certainly be a hectic work-life balance.
+Accordingly, I am dialling back my ambitions a little bit and setting myself some goals that I'm confident I can manage on top of what will certainly be a hectic work-life balance.

 ## My goals for 2025

 ### 1. Weeknote

 [Giles](//gilest.org) has given me the bug for [doing weeknotes](//doingweeknotes.com).
-Last year, in spits and spurts, I started to weeknote and this year I'm going to have a real crack at doing it every week.
+Last year, in spurts, I started to weeknote and this year I'm going to have a real crack at doing it every week.

 > **Success measure:** Publish a weeknote every week